nopara73/Handstand/README.md

 ## Goal

-In the end of this tutorial, you will be able to hold a handstand for 30 seconds.
+In the end of this tutorial you will be able to hold a handstand for 30 seconds.

 ## Workout Structure